 Your ping-backs may not appear immediately as I have to enable them later.
 I will check your post and I will comment on your post itself.
 I will post selected interesting images from you here so that others can also see and learn from them.

-Although these lessons are geared towards newbies, expert photographers also welcomed hearty.
+Although these lessons are geared towards newbies, expert photographers also welcomed heartily.
 I need to learn too!
 There are no teachers here everyone is learning.

 Cheers and Happy clicking!